surfly/webfuse-templates/TEMPLATE/Template_Instructions.md

 ## Required Files in Directory

 # template.json
   This is your space template export json from the studio.
-It must be renamed to template.json and added to the directory
+It must be renamed to template.json and added to the directory.

+  The space name (as it will show on the marketplace) and the apps needed will be pulled this file here.

 # marketplace.json
   This contains metadata for the marketplace page.
 Make sure you populate the following: